KeithAK/audio-sync/README.md

 Current state: Finds the offset between to audio files extracted from video files (ripped movies/tv).
 Files must be multi-channel audio for now (.dts/.ac3/.eac3/...)
 Offset is returned in milliseconds.

+streamlit app can be started with: streamlit run app.py

 Usage example:
 * Extract an audio track from a movie file (original) of which you wish to add a new track to (reference)